YushuShi/CATMicrobiome/README.md

 ## Reference
 Shi Y, Zhang L, Do KA, Jenq RR, Peterson CB (2022) _CAT: a conditional association test for microbiome data using a permutation-based approach_

+## Note

+If the CAT function gives the warning that the proportional test may not be stable or unreliable due to small counts, please consider increasing the permutation number.

 ## Examples

 ```